Welcome to Paprika Recipe Manager!

 Email

 Default Recipient Sets a default recipient in the To: field for any email messages.
-You can enter multiple recipients by separating them with commas.
+Note You can enter multiple recipients by separating them with commas.

 Appearance